 A Return to Dr. King’s Vision is Needed

 With such optimistic processes offering humanity a bright future now unfolding, while our country continues to support the NATO war drive, the question must be asked: How did we veer off of the course that Dr. King had set into motion?
 How do we return to such an idea of humanity?

 Responsibility for long-lasting change and salvation lies ultimately within the people to further ignite the spark of courage and humanity in times of crisis such as those we are now living through.

 Therefore, our tragedy lies in our inaction and we will never be free as long as we are governed by fear.

-It is the commitment of the Committee for the Republic of Canada, to recognize in this global crisis, a true opportunity to liberate our nation and humanity at large from the shackles of oligarchism, and unleash a new age of peace and prosperity alongside the BRICS nations and no longer be dragged further into a war of mutually assured destruction… a destruction not only of nations but of a growing number of souls who are living in such tortured regions.
+It should be made the commitment of all citizens, to recognize in this global crisis, a true opportunity to liberate our nation and humanity at large from the shackles of oligarchism, and unleash a new age of peace and prosperity alongside the BRICS nations and no longer be dragged further into a war of mutually assured destruction… a destruction not only of nations but of a growing number of souls who are living in such tortured regions.
 We must once again take responsibility for our country’s actions and be active players towards a just world, free of tyranny and oppression.